cynthiaechen/hipster-coffee/README.md

 Populate your database with coffee shop data:
 - Start your database with `mongod`
-- Go to spiders folder in coffee_shop directory and run `scrapy crawl CoffeeShopSpider`
+- Run `scrapy crawl CoffeeShopSpider` in the coffee_shops directory

+Run the application:
-- Go to root directory and run `npm start`
+- Run `npm start` in the root directory of this repo